aithoughts/aipm-chat/contributing/Basic/Test.md

 End-to-end testing is used to test the functionality and performance of the application in a real environment.
 It simulates real user operations and verifies the application's performance in different scenarios.

-Currently, there is no integrated end-to-end testing in LobeChat.
+Currently, there is no integrated end-to-end testing in LoiChat.
 We will gradually introduce end-to-end testing in subsequent iterations.

 ## Development Testing